 A clifftop retreat with direct access to the South West Coast Path is a rarity, and one with no immediate neighbours even more so.
 Cancleave delivers both of these features together with superb views and a high standard of accommodation with space for eight people to sleep in four beautiful bedrooms.
 It is conveniently located on the coast road between Crackington Haven and Widemouth Bay, with easy access to Bude, Boscastle and Tintagel.
 Cancleave has been in the family since 1962 and used as a holiday let all that time.
 They have recently replaced the original property with a modern building boasting energy-efficient features that will help protect the landscape for generations to come.

-"Marhayes" is a 3 bed holiday Cottage sleeping up to 6 guests in Cornwall.
-The quiet market town of Camelford is located close to Cornwall's north coast and is ideally situated for exploring the wild country of Bodmin Moor and the high cliffs, hidden coves, fishing villages and surfing beaches that populate this...
+"Inny Brook Cottage" is a 1 bed holiday Cottage sleeping up to 2 guests in Cornwall.
+The old market town of Camelford nearby is located close to Cornwall's north coast and is ideally situated for exploring the wild country of Bodmin Moor and the high cliffs, hidden coves, fishing villages and surfing beaches that populate this...

 "Lowen Cottage" is a 2 bed holiday Cottage sleeping up to 3 guests in Cornwall.
 A perfect Cornish coastal village, the road through Boscastle runs down to the small harbour at the bottom of the hill.
 The quaint village shops, local restaurants and pubs offering good food, Cornish real ales and live entertainment by local...